aadvisingh04/codevault-website/client/README.md

-# Digitomize - Client
+# CodeVault - Client

-Welcome to the client-side documentation for Digitomize, an open-source platform that combines two main sections: Contests and User Profiles.
+Welcome to the client-side documentation for CodeVault, an open-source platform that combines two main sections: Contests and User Profiles.
 This documentation covers the structure of the client-side codebase and provides information on how to get started.

 ## Table of Contents